seqscope/NovaScope/docs/getting_started/job_config.md

         memory: 70000m
 ```

-If using `"filesize"`, ensure to include details about the computing capabilities of all available nodes.
+If using `"filesize"`, the resource allocation will be automatically adjusted based on the total size of the input 2nd-seq FASTQ files and the available computing resources.
+Thus, ensure to include details about the computing capabilities of all available nodes.
 This includes the partition name, the available number of CPUs, and the memory allocated per CPU (refer to the example provided).

-Resource allocation will be automatically adjusted based on the total size of the input 2nd-seq FASTQ files and the available computing resources.
-The preliminary strategy for resource allocation is as follows: for input 2nd-seq FASTQ files smaller than 200GB, allocate 70GB of memory for alignment processes; for file sizes ranging from 200GB to 400GB, allocate 140GB of memory; for anything larger, 330GB of memory will be designated for alignment step.
+The current strategy for resource allocation operates on the following basis: 1) For input 2nd-seq FASTQ files with a combined size under 200GB, allocate 70GB of memory for alignment processes; 2) When the total file size ranges from 200GB to 400GB, memory allocation increases to 140GB; 3) For file sizes exceeding 400GB, 330GB of memory is allocated specifically for the alignment.

 ```yaml
 preprocess: